Oil terminal: Facilities

-In most oil terminals there is no processing or other product transformation on site.
+In many oil terminals there are no facilities for processing or other product transformation on site.
 The products from a refinery which are stored in the terminal are in their final form suitable for delivery to customers.
 Blending of products may be undertaken, and additives may be injected into products, but there is usually no manufacturing plant on site.
 Modern terminals have a high degree of site automation.

 Marine oil terminals have jetties to provide a deep water mooring for tankers.
 Jetties have loading/unloading arms for transferring cargo to/from ship to shore.
 Facilities for vapor recovery may be provided.

+Crude oil terminals

 Some oil terminals receive crude oil production from offshore installations.
-Crude oil received by pipeline may have been ‘spiked’ with natural gas liquids (NGL), and is known as live crude.
+Crude oil received by pipeline may have been 'spiked' with natural gas liquids (NGL), and is known as live crude.
 Such oil needs to be processed or stabilised to remove the lighter fractions such as ethane, propane and butane to produce a dead or stabilised crude that is suitable for storage and transport.
 Such oil terminals may include processing facilities to treat the oil to achieve an oil Reid vapor pressure (RVP) of 10 to 12 psi (70 to 82 kPa).
 The process facilities include oil heaters to warm the oil which then routed to separator vessels.
 In the separators the lighter fractions flash off from the oil and are further processed to separate them into their individual components.
 The now stabilised oil can be routed to storage and then sold or sent for further processing.